-[4] Both parties addressed a number of topics, but only those topics that are germane to the issues and supported by evidence are discussed in this decision.
-All these issues relate to whether the 2013 Assessment is correct.
+[4] Both parties addressed a number of topics, but only those topics that are germane to the issue and supported by evidence are discussed in this decision.
+The issue relates to whether the 2013 Assessment is correct.

-- 1. What is the correct rental rate for the "fast food restaurant" space? - 2.
-What is the correct capitalization rate for the subject A2 retail property? - 3.
-Is the subject property equitably assessed?
+1. What is the correct capitalization rate for the subject A2 retail property?